-- Category of funding requested: Category 1: Planning and Implementation, Category 2: Enhancement, or Category 3: Statewide - Whether the court is pre- or post-adjudication - Type of veterans-related services that will be implemented. - State the name, location, and address for the court where the proposed veterans treatment court program is or will be operating, and the names and contact information (i.e., email and telephone number) for the designated VTC judge and coordinator. - State the total federal amount requested for the duration of the grant.
+- State the name, location, and address for the court where the proposed drug court program is or will be operating, and the names and contact information (i.e., email and telephone number) for the designated drug court judge and coordinator. - State the total federal amount requested for the duration of the grant.
 This total amount should be the same amount listed on the SF-424 form and in the required budget attachment.
-(Note: The total amount of federal funds being requested should not exceed the category's grant maximum.) - State the total number of participants proposed to receive services with these grant funds (if awarded) over the life of the grant period.
-Identify the minimum, maximum, and average length of program participation. - Briefly describe the target population and the jurisdiction's access to MAT services. - Briefly describe the plan to provide treatment and services to address opioid, stimulant, and other substance use disorders. - Indicate which of the NADCP Adult Drug Court Best Practice Standards will be addressed and the page numbers where each item is discussed in the application. - Indicate whether the jurisdiction is leveraging any other federal funding sources (e.g., Second Chance Act, Justice Reinvestment, or Justice Assistance Grant Program) to support the VTC. - Indicate whether the applicant jurisdiction has an active VTC or adult drug court grant with OJP or the Substance Abuse and Mental Health Services Administration (include grant number).
+(Note: The total amount of federal funds being requested should not exceed the category's grant maximum.) - State the total number of participants proposed to receive services with these grant funds over the life of the grant period.
+Identify the minimum, maximum, and average length of program participation. - Briefly describe the target population and affirm whether the jurisdiction has access to MAT services. - Briefly describe the plan to provide treatment and services to reduce opioid, stimulant, and other substance abuse use or misuse. - Indicate which of the NADCP's Adult Drug Court Best Practice Standards will be addressed and the associated page numbers where each item is discussed in the application. - Indicate whether the jurisdiction is leveraging any other federal funding sources (e.g., Second Chance Act, Comprehensive Opioid, Stimulant and Other Substance Abuse Program, Coordinated Tribal Assistance Solicitation, Justice Reinvestment, or Justice Assistance Grant Program) to support the drug court. - Indicate whether the applicant jurisdiction has an active drug court grant with OJP, the Substance Abuse and Mental Health Services Administration, or the Office of Juvenile Justice and Delinquency Prevention (include grant number).